WebAhead6/web-meditation-development/README.md

 ![](https://github.com/WebAhead6/web-meditation-development/blob/master/assets/img/monk.gif)

 This repo contains our Founders and Coders Week 1 project.
-After learning about and practicing working with HTML adn CSS VISIT US HEERE: https://webahead6.github.io/web-meditation-development/index.html
+After learning about and practicing working with HTML and CSS VISIT US HEERE: https://webahead6.github.io/web-meditation-development/index.html

 ---

-## :floppy_disk: How to install the project
+## How to install the project 👾

 1. `git clone https://github.com/WebAhead6/web-meditation-development.git`
 2. cd into the directory